SandroWeber/ubii-msg-formats/README.md

 This module uses the [AVA](https://github.com/avajs/ava) test runner.

 You can add new tests to the test folder.
 Entry point for the test runner is test.js within the test folder.
 See the [AVA Documentation](https://github.com/avajs/ava#contents) for more details on how to create new test cases for AVA.

+## Tips

+There are extensions availabe for Visual Studio Code that support Proto3 files (Sytntax highlighting, syntax validation, ...).
+Just search for *ext:proto* in the marketplace.